 Pebbles the peaky bunny

 When my kids see these items they know they have fallen sick and what to expect now.
 The idea is to provide cues for certain kind of behaviour (lying down and resting, expecting medicines, not having the usual food).
 They are also reminded that no matter how awful they feel right now, they have beaten their sickness in the past and can do it again.
 This helps reduce anxiety.
+There are a number of other things that can help your child when they are sick too.

 Things to do while they are sick